-This lab focuses on understanding and promoting lifetime physical activity, health, and well-being through sport and life transitions.
-Ongoing research projects investigate the psychosocial factors underlying health behaviors, with a particular focus on translating research into practice.
-For example, two recent NCAA-funded research grants led by Dr. Erin Reifsteck have supported the development and evaluation of the Moving On! program, which helps student-athletes make healthy transitions to life after college sports.
-Interdisciplinary projects are a central feature of this lab, including recent collaborations with faculty in the departments of Public Health Education and Nutrition, the Institute to Promote Athlete Health and Wellness, the UNCG Athletics Department, and researchers at Salem College and Winston-Salem State University (WSSU).
+This lab focuses on understanding and promoting lifetime physical activity, health, and well-being across the lifespan.
+Ongoing research projects investigate the psychosocial factors underlying health behaviors with an emphasis on translating research into practice to foster meaningful behavior change.
+Interdisciplinary projects are a central feature of this lab, including recent collaborations with faculty in the Department of Public Health Education, Department of Nutrition, School of Nursing, Institute to Promote Athlete Health and Wellness, Gerontology Program, and the UNCG Athletics Department, as well as researchers at Salem College and Winston-Salem State University.

 Lines of Research

-- Measurement of sport and exercise psychology constructs: Research in sport and exercise psychology largely depends on the valid and reliable measurement of attitudes and behaviors.
-This line of research focuses on how key constructs such as identity, motivation, and quality of life are conceptualized and operationalized in the literature, including scale development, psychometric assessment, and interpretation of survey findings.
+- Measurement of sport and exercise psychology constructs: Research in sport and exercise psychology depends on the valid and reliable measurement of health behaviors as well as of the causes and correlates of these behaviors.
+This line of research focuses on how key psychological constructs are conceptualized and operationalized in the literature, and involves scale development, psychometric assessment, and adapting traditional questionnaires for intensive repeated measures.

 - Remote Sensing and Communication Technologies: Several projects within the lab use remote sensing and communication technologies such as smartphones, accelerometers, and GPS to deliver real-time electronic surveys (Ecological Momentary Assessment [EMA]), measure physical activity and sedentary behavior, and monitor geographic location to better understand causes and correlates of health behavior.
 This work will then lead to the development of Just-In-Time Adaptive Interventions (JITAIs) designed to deliver the appropriate intervention content at the right time by adapting to an individual’s changing internal and contextual state.